shwetapan/EVA/Assignment 4/Architectural Basics.md

 There are different kind of CNN architecture.
 How do we define the best architecture?
-For this, we need to know what is the meaning of best nodel?
+For this, we need to know what is the meaning of best model?

 #### Best Model